How to Do Epcot Like A Pro

 6pm Epcot World showcase – Clockwise from the United Kingdom

 Mexico – Drink Margherita – Ride Fiesta Tour starring the three Caballero’s

 7.30pm Norway – Shot of Aquavit – Ride Frozen Ever After – Fastpass 10 minute wait time – regular wait time 90 minutes (you can take the shot before or after 🙂 )

 China – Eat Dinner at the Lotus Blossom Café’

 France – Drink Grey Goose slush

 9.30pm Leave the park and head back to your hotel.
 On our departure from Epcot the line for the Art of Animation Resort was out of this world.
 We found that getting a $7 Uber home when faced with such a wait was well worth it.

 This plan is jam-packed and although there are times throughout the day to stroll around and to rest, you need to be prepared for a long day.
 The following day we slept in late and headed to Typhoon Lagoon in the late afternoon.
 I recommend taking it easy the following morning and if you MUST visit a park make sure it’s in the late afternoon and you stay until close.

 Ready to book your next Disney vacation?
-Why not contact Authorized Disney Vacation Planner Leslie Harris from Pixie Vacations?
+Why not contact Authorized Disney Vacation Planner Patricia from All for Dreams Travel?
 Her services are FREE for you and she can help you with all of your travel needs!
 Click here for a free quote!